schollz/movies/recent.md

 ---
 layout: page
 title: Great recent movies
+description: This list is a list of the best movies in the last three years.
+They are sorted from best to worst, though all of them share extraordinary qualities in film making.
+keywords: "movies, reddit, unknown, recent, overrated, underrated, rotten tomatoes, imdb, metacritic, best, films"
 ---
 <p class="lead">Not all films are movies and not all movies are films.
 This list is a list of the best movies in the last three years.
 They are sorted from best to worst, though all of them share extraordinary qualities in film making.</p>
 <div class="row">